LowTechCoder/rpi4-retroarch-guide/README.md

 ## Known issues

-If you notice manually editing the retroarch.cfg file is losing your changes, it's because we have RetroArch set to save to this file when RetroArch exits.
-It will overwrite your changes to that file when RetroArch is running!
-You can disable the line that begins with 'retroarch', reboot, then make your retroarch.cfg changes.
-Then uncomment the retroarch line in the autostart.bash file.
-I hope to fix this soon!
+If you notice manually editing the retroarch.cfg file is losing your changes, you may have RetroArch set up to auto save on quit.
+Read guide above to get a reminder on how to disable that.

 If you notice any issues with a core, it could be that you need to find BIOS files for that core.
 I'll let you google that for your self, since they aren't really needed in this guide and cores I've selected.